About

 Yes, high-yield savings accounts are safe as long as they are FDIC-insured (or NCUA-insured for credit unions).
 The FDIC insures deposits up to $250,000 per depositor, per bank.
 Online banks offering high yields are subject to the same federal regulations as traditional banks.
 Always verify FDIC insurance before opening an account.

 With $10,000 in a high-yield savings account at 4.75% APY, you would earn approximately $475 in interest over one year.
 Compare this to a traditional savings account at 0.40% APY, which would earn only $40 - a difference of $435.
-Use our savings calculator for exact projections based on your balance and rate.
+Project your savings growth at any APY and deposit schedule for exact numbers.

 APY (Annual Percentage Yield) includes the effect of compound interest, showing your actual yearly return.
 Interest rate is the base rate before compounding.
 For a detailed explanation of the difference, see our APR vs interest rate guide.
 Always compare APY when shopping for savings accounts.
 A 4.85% interest rate with monthly compounding equals approximately 4.96% APY.